alexanderthurn/simple-youtube-to-wp-post/README.md

 > A plugin to create wordpress posts from youtube videos

-You own a youtube channel <b>AND</b> a wordpress site?
+Do you own a youtube channel <b>AND</b> a wordpress site?
-You want to create a video and afterwards a blog-post with the same description and a link to the video?
+Do you create videos and based on them you create posts?
+With a similar description and a link to the video?

-With this plugin you can create posts based on your youtube videos and modify them afterwards like usual
+**With this plugin you can create posts based on your youtube videos and modify them afterwards like usual**

 ## Features

-Version 1.0.3

 * Simple one click creation of posts based on your youtube videos
 * Regular expressions to use only some parts of the video description
 * Simple blog template in which you can define where the description of the video will be placed, gutenberg blocks are supported
+* Extendable via action hook after post + attachment creation

 ## Getting started